julianladisch/edge-dematic/README.md

 3. Set Data synchronization schedule.
 This setting defines timeframe to scan accession and retrieval queues and data exchange with provider.
 4. Click "Save & close" button

-*Note: Folio updates Dematic StagingDirector remote storage configuration settings each 60 minutes, so it can take up to one hour before new or edited Remote storage configuration settings will be applied.*
+*Note: Dematic StagingDirector configuration settings applied only upon module startup, so in case of their changes, edge-dematic service must be restarted.*

 #### Dematic EMS setup
 The deployment information above is related only to Dematic StagingDirector edge user.
 For Dematic EMS another edge user (with corresponding API_KEY) should be created following the standard process for edge users creation.